tsliwowicz/crayon/README.md

 Since it's only javascript, there's also no need for compilation.

 1. Get the prerequisits:
-   a. `yum install nodejs npm mongo` - NodeJS MongoDB and its download manager
+   a. `yum install nodejs npm mongo` - NodeJS MongoDB and its download manager  (mongo is not in use anymore)
    b. `npm install cityhash` - Google hashing library wrapper for NodeJS
    c. `npm install zlib` - Compression library for browser-node communication
    d. `npm install mongodb` - Native driver for NodeJS to communicate with MongoDB
    e. `npm install glob` - Helper file system library for munin plugin
    f. `npm install emailjs` - Allows sending mail notifications on alerts
    g. `npm install amqp` - Allows getting metrics from rabbitmq
+   g. `npm install mawk` - Used for file system aggregation (faster than gawk)

-2. Setting up mongo:
+2. Setting up mongo:  (Obsolete, soon to be deprecated)
    a. `service mongod start` - Starts the MongoDB storage layer
    b. `mongo` - A command which opens the mongo shell
    c. `use crayon` - Switches to database "crayon" which is the name we'll use